 FAQs

-- Gymnastics bars require a significant amount of space, so it’s essential to have a large enough area to set them up safely.
-A minimum ceiling height of 8-10 feet is also required.
+Gymnastics bars require a significant amount of space, so it’s essential to have a large enough area to set them up safely.
+An average size bar will require at least 6 feet by 6 feet in floor space.
+A minimum ceiling height of 8-10 feet is also recommended.